Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Preliminaries

 \subsection{Standard reduced-order models}

 We now give an overview of two standard model reduction techniques: the Galerkin method, and the Operator Inference method.
 Both approaches seek to approximate the full-state vector ${u}(t)\in\U$ using a low-dimensional basis, but they differ in how the reduced dynamics are obtained.
-In the Galerkin method, the dynamics are obtained through projection of the function $f$ in~\eqref{eq:1} (which must be known), whereas in Operator Inference, the model is learned from data via regression.
+In the Galerkin method, the dynamics are obtained through projection of the individual components in the right-hand side $f$ of~\eqref{eq:001_governing_pde}, whereas in Operator Inference, the model is learned from data via regression.

-Regarding notation, for the remainder of this paper, we regard the PDE~\eqref{eq:1} as a dynamical system evolving in the space~$\U$, which consists of (periodic) functions of space~$x$.
+Regarding notation, for the remainder of this paper, we regard the PDE~\eqref{eq:001_governing_pde} as a dynamical system evolving in the space~$\U$, which consists of (periodic) functions of space~$x$.
 Thus, at a particular time~$t$, $u(t)\in\U$ is a function of space, equivalent to $u(\cdot,t)$.